vargvinter/cert/18 Events.md

 # Registering Events / Listeners

-The `EventServiceProvider` included with your Laravel application provides a convenient place to register all of your application's event listeners.
+The `EventServiceProvider` is a good place to register all of  application's event listeners.

 ```php
 protected $listen = [